Welcome to the king of all Lumen reviews; Latestfuel’s in-depth look at the metabolic tracker that is meant to help hack your metabolism.

 - Easy to use, fast, convenient and unlimited

-- It a superb tool – just lacks a few key functionalities
+- Lacks a few key functionalities

 - Garmin integration is finicky, and does not make use to the fool extent of the Garmin data